o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/spawn-a-prefab.md

         {{< video src="/images/learning-guide/tutorials/entities-and-prefabs/add-set-spawn-ticket.mp4" info="Click and drag to connect Script Canvas nodes." autoplay="true" loop="true" width="900" >}}

-The script you've created thus far spawns a prefab instance at the Spawner entity's location when the Spawner entity is activated.
-You can save the script (**CTRL-S**), add it to the Spawner entity's Script Canvas node, and press **CTRL-G** to test the script.
+The script you've created thus far spawns a prefab instance at the spawner entity's location when the spawner entity is activated.
+You can save the script (**CTRL-S**), add it to the spawner entity's Script Canvas node, and press **CTRL-G** to test the script.
 In the final steps of the tutorial you'll learn how to despawn a prefab.

 ## Delay and despawn